miguelangelvilaf/alexa-skill-chuck-norris/README.md

-# Alexa Skill with Chuck Norris quotes #
+# Alexa Skill with Chuck Norris famous phrases #

 This is a Skill for Alexa with famous Chuck Norris phrases developed in Java 8 to be deployed as a Lambda on AWS.